-CAP-XX Limited is a world leader in the design and manufacture of revolutionary thin-form supercapacitors predominately for use in small portable electronic devices.
+CAP-XX Limited is a world leader in the design and manufacture of revolutionary thin-form supercapacitors predominately for use in small portable electronic devices and automotive applications.
 Supercapacitors can considerably extend battery run-times and provide power-hungry functions that are not possible with current battery technology.

 CAP-XX supercapacitors have a compact, thin-form design and can store higher volumes of energy and output higher power levels than competing supercapacitor products.
 These attributes are critical for current and future generation electronic devices, such as mobile phone cameras with a quality flash photography capability and high quality audio capabilities.
-Other applications include mobile phone and solid state disk (SSD) power management, mobile phone accessories, digital still cameras, energy harvesting systems, e-books, portable drug delivery systems, wireless sensors, uninterrupted power supplies, plant condition monitors, toll tags and location tracking devices.
+Other applications include mobile phone and solid state drives (SSD), mobile phone accessories, digital still cameras, energy harvesting systems, e-books, portable drug delivery systems, wireless sensors, uninterrupted power supplies, plant condition monitors, toll tags, location tracking devices, start-stop systems and hybrid electric vehicles.
 Longer term, as the market for fuel cell systems develops, supercapacitors can be used to support modulated output for fuel cell systems.

-In 2009-2010, CAP-XX continued to supply supercapacitors to a number of blue chip consumer electronics companies for use in current generation wireless devices such as ruggedised PDAs (personal digital assistants), SSD (solid state drives) devices and location tracking products.
-CAP-XX is increasingly focussed on the larger opportunities represented by SSD and energy harvesting markets whilst still strongly supporting Murata in its market expansion activities.
+In 2010-2011, CAP-XX continued to supply supercapacitors to a number of blue chip consumer electronics companies for use in current generation wireless devices such as ruggedised PDAs (personal digital assistants), SSDs and location tracking products.
+CAP-XX is increasingly focussed on the larger opportunities represented by these markets both directly and via different partnerships such as its licensee, Murata Manufacturing of Japan.

-CAP-XX is incorporated in Australia and has its headquarters and research and development and electrode manufacturing facilities in Sydney, Australia where 23 staff are employed.
+CAP-XX is incorporated in Australia and has its headquarters and research and development and electrode manufacturing facilities in Sydney, Australia where 22 staff are employed.
 These facilities have ISO 9000 status.
 Larger manufacturing facilities are operated in Malaysia by Polar Twin Advance Sdn Bhd and Nationgate Technologies Sdn Bhd under manufacturing agreements with CAP-XX.

-Historical Milestones
+Historic Milestones